smtuncer/SqlDependencyAndPrinter/README.md

   Install-Package SqlTableDependency -Version 8.5.8

-  and We need to open this setting for MsSql "alter database [<dbname>] set enable_broker with rollback immediate;" for control "SELECT NAME, is_broker_enabled FROM SYS.DATABASES"
+  We need to open this setting for MsSql "alter database [DBNAME] set enable_broker with rollback immediate;" for control "SELECT NAME, is_broker_enabled FROM SYS.DATABASES"